PlaidCloud/website/content/en/docs/reference/kubernetes-api/service-resources/endpoint-slice-v1.md

   - **endpoints.targetRef** (<a href="{{< ref "../common-definitions/object-reference#ObjectReference" >}}">ObjectReference</a>)

-    targetRef is a reference to a Kubernetes object that represents this endpoint.
+    targetRef is a reference to a PlaidCloud object that represents this endpoint.

   - **endpoints.zone** (string)